Koushith/Activity-Tracker/README.md

 ## Goals for Next 6 Months starting from March 2nd to Sep 2020:

-* Learn Design and Vue Js fundamentals in the next 3 months.
+- Learn Design and Vue Js fundamentals in the next 3 months.
-* Create an online portfolio-- Document your learning journey.
+- Create an online portfolio-- Document your learning journey.
-* Design the layouts for your app in 3 months while learning   fundamentals.
+- Design the layouts for your app in 3 months while learning fundamentals.
-* After learning fundamentals and creating the layout start building the app in the next 3 months
+- After learning fundamentals and creating the layout start building the app in the next 3 months
-* Start applying for jobs in the 5th month, by this time you should be ready.
+- Start applying for jobs in the 5th month, by this time you should be ready.
-* Failure is the stepping stone for success, fail fast, learn and iterate.
+- Failure is the stepping stone for success, fail fast, learn and iterate.

 # March 2020

 ## Learn Design and Vue Js fundamentals in the next 3 months.

-  * [ ] Learn Vanilla JS concepts, Git  and HTML CSS really well.
+- [x] Learn Vanilla JS concepts, Git and HTML CSS really well.

-* Vanilla JS-
+- Vanilla JS-

-  * JavaScript
+  - JavaScript

-    * [ ] Finish FreeCodeCamp challenges
+    - [x] Finish FreeCodeCamp challenges

-* Web Basics
+- Web Basics

-    * [x] HTML
+  - [x] HTML
-    * [x] CSS
+  - [x] CSS
-    * [x] Sample Projects
+  - [x] Sample Projects
-    * [ ] Git (Intermediate level)
+  - [ ] Git (Intermediate level)

-# April 2020
+# April-May 2020

-* Create an online portfolio
+- Create an online portfolio

-  * [ ] Document your learning journey.-ongoing
+  - [x] Document your learning journey.-ongoing
-  * [ ] Portfolio website- ongoing
+  - [x] Portfolio website- ongoing

-* [ ] Practice Fundamentals
+- [x] Practice Fundamentals
-* [ ] Finish Pet Case Study -ongoing
+- [ ] Finish Pet Case Study -ongoing
-* [ ] Finish JS30 -ongoing
+- [ ] Finish JS30 -ongoing

-# 13th to 19th
-  * [ ] Try to finish the Portfolio website
-  * [ ] Push one Dribbble/Instagram shot every week
-  ######  From wednesday Start reading books
-   * [ ] Wed, Thr - Read about Design.
-   * [ ] Sat, Sun -Progarmming.

 ## Create an online portfolio-- Document your learning journey.

 ## Design the layouts for your app in 3 months while learning fundamentals.

 ## After learning fundamentals and creating the layout start building the app in the next 3 months

 ## Stary applying for jobs in the 5th month, by this time you should be ready.

 ## Failure is the stepping stone for success, fail fast, learn and iterate.

+# June 2020

+## Finally got a job as FrontEnd Engineer -yaay!!

+### Todo list for june.

+     All these day you were using Bootstrap, Material UI to design the layouts. shut up and learn CSS from start.